Lead Apron Patterns

 NoPb®-LT Lead-Free Lightweight Core Material

-NoPb®-LT is a lead-free lightweight radiation protection core material designed for reliable shielding with good flexibility, durability and reduced weight.
+NoPb®-LT is a lead-free lightweight radiation protection core material designed for reliable shielding, good flexibility, durability and reduced weight.

 NoPb®-SL Lead-Free Super Lightweight Core Material